jtwebman/typejson/source/index.md

   "root": "customType"
 }
 ```
 TypeJSON is a flat structor where each property is a named type.
 The only requirement is that there is a root type defined state the type for the root object.
+Names can't have `[`, `]`, `?`, or `|` in them.
+A name can have a `:` in them but it is used to set the type for the parameter and is not used for the name.
+This is talked about more below.

 ## Basic Types

-JSON is missing many of the types that we are use to in typed programming languages.
+JSON is missing many of the types that we enjoy in typed programming languages.
 Below is a list of the supported basic types in TypeJSON.
 Notice there is no object, or array type.
 I talk about them in their own sections below.

 The basic types and what they need to be in JSON to not lose values: